You only need five ingredients to make crunchy-on-the-outside, soft-on-the-inside vegan air fryer apple fritters. It's so easy and fun!

 - 1 small apple - diced - You won't need the whole apple.

 - 1 tablespoon organic granulated sugar

 - 1 4 ounce package tinned crescent rolls - usually, this is a 4-count package instead of an 8-count

-- 4 teaspoons maple syrup - divided
+- 4 teaspoons maple syrup - or maple glaze

 - In a shallow bowl, mix together the cinnamon and sugar.

 - Slice your dough into 4 equal rounds.
 Scoop 1 rounded tablespoon of apple slices onto your round.

 - Use your hands to work the apple pieces into the first piece of dough until you have a small, cohesive ball.
 Flatten it out, and then roll it in the cinnamon-sugar mixture, coating well.
 Transfer it to the lined air fryer basket, then repeat the process with the remaining 3 crescent dough rounds.

 - Air fry at 370° F for 6 minutes.
 Flip, then air fry for 4 more minutes.

 - Drizzle each apple fritter with 1 tablespoon maple syrup or glaze before serving.
 You can also sprinkle on any leftover cinnamon-sugar, if that's your jam.
 If you're using the glaze, let the fritters cool to room temperature before pouring, so it will be able to harden on top of them.